gooddata/gooddata-ui-sdk/libs/sdk-backend-base/api/sdk-backend-base.api.md

 import { IDataView } from '@gooddata/sdk-backend-spi';
 import { IDimension } from '@gooddata/sdk-model';
 import { IDimensionDescriptor } from '@gooddata/sdk-backend-spi';
+import { IElementsQueryAttributeFilter } from '@gooddata/sdk-backend-spi';
+import { IElementsQueryOptions } from '@gooddata/sdk-backend-spi';
 import { IExecutionConfig } from '@gooddata/sdk-model';
 import { IExecutionDefinition } from '@gooddata/sdk-model';
 import { IExecutionFactory } from '@gooddata/sdk-backend-spi';